Bazz-B/PowerBi-DataSurvey/README.md

 2. Model and enhance data for analysis

+     * Enhance the dataset for more effective analysis.

 3. Analyze Surveyer Data

-      * Build card to show number of survey takers and age.
+     * Create a Card visualization to display the total number of survey participants and their average age.
-      * Build treemap showing country of survey takers.
+     * Develop a Treemap to illustrate the distribution of survey participants by country.
-      * Build bar chart showing the average salary by job title.
+     * Construct a Bar Chart to show the average salary segmented by job title.
-      * Build bar chart showing the most used programming language.
+     * Build another Bar Chart to highlight the most commonly used programming languages.
-      * Build donut chart showing the difficultiness to break into data.
+     * Design a Donut Chart to represent the perceived difficulty of entering the data profession.
-      * Build gauge chart showing the average happiness with salary and worklife balance.
+     * Create a Gauge Chart to visualize the average levels of satisfaction with salary and work-life balance.